chesterwizzle/Haikuverse/Haikuverse.md

 Finally, even with the code compiling, new widget tests failed due to UI rendering issues.
 These were ultimately traced to `RenderFlex` overflows (fixed by setting a larger test screen size) and `pumpAndSettle` timeouts caused by infinitely animating widgets.
 This journey from a simple dependency upgrade to a multi-layered series of build, compilation, and test-environment failures underscored the necessity of meticulous, platform-aware engineering.

+### The Launch Day Decision: Prioritizing UX Over Schedule
+On the morning of the global launch, mere hours after the final 10 PM release candidate was built, a critical user-facing anomaly was discovered during manual regression testing on physical Android hardware.
+While the internal SharingTab UI updated correctly, the native Android share sheet—specifically in receiving apps like Google Chat—persisted in displaying stale preview images from previous shares.
+The root cause was identified as aggressive URI caching by external applications; because the app utilized a static filename (`haiku_card.png`) for temporary storage, receiving apps ignored the updated pixel data in favor of their own cached thumbnails.

+This presented a high-stakes engineering dilemma: adhere to the strict launch schedule with a known, albeit non-fatal, visual bug, or "derail" the pipeline to inject a last-minute hotfix.
+The decision was made to halt the release.
+In an application designed to foster viral discovery through "Haiku Cards," a confusing sharing experience is unacceptable.
+A fix was implemented to enforce dynamic file naming (e.g., `haiku_card_{uuid}.png`), effectively "busting" external caches by generating unique URIs for every share event.
+This decision to rebuild and resubmit on launch day underscores the project's core philosophy: **operational risk is manageable, but compromising user clarity is not.**

 ---
 ## License